Honors, Awards & Fellowships

-- Questions about the G. Graydon and Jane W. Curtis Award should be directed to Jason Adsit
+- Questions about the G. Graydon and Jane W. Curtis Award should be directed to Anthony Green.

 Lifetime Achievement in Graduate Education Award

-his award commemorates the distinguished careers of University of Rochester faculty members who have provided outstanding guidance and mentorship to doctoral students at the University, and whose students have in turn gone on to make important contributions in scholarship, business, or government.
-The award is presented at the University doctoral commencement ceremony.
+This award award recognizes University of Rochester faculty members who have provided outstanding guidance and mentorship to doctoral students at the University, and whose students have in turn gone on to make important contributions in scholarship, business, or government.
+The award is given in years when the record of a candidate nominated for the award below meets criteria for this special honor and is presented at the University doctoral commencement ceremony.

 - Past recipients

-- Questions about the Lifetime Achievement Award in Graduate Education should be directed to Pat McLane
+- Questions about the Lifetime Achievement Award in Graduate Education should be directed to Deborah Randle.

 William H. Riker University Award for Excellence in Graduate Teaching

 The Riker Award for Excellence in Graduate Teaching recognizes a faculty member who has excelled in graduate instruction, particularly in the University's doctoral programs.
-Presented at the Doctoral Commencement Ceremony each May, this award also carries a monetary award.
+The award is presented at the Doctoral Commencement Ceremony each May.

 - Past recipients

-- Questions about the Riker Award for Excellence in Graduate Teaching should be directed to Pat McLane
+- Questions about the Riker Award for Excellence in Graduate Teaching should be directed to Deborah Randle.